 If we want to really dig into how useful Chat GPT is going to be, we need to understand how it works.
 If we don’t understand that, we are in danger if thinking this is magic wizardry, and we have no idea where exactly we can use this promising technology.

 - There are two types of algorithms.
 Rules-based algorithms produce outputs based on a series of specific rules taught them by a human, e.g. “if time is before 12pm, display ‘Good Morning’”.
 Machine-learning algorithms produce outputs based (“trained”) on prior examples, e.g. “here’s 1,000,000 pictures of a cat…okay, now tell me, based on what you know from those 1,000,000 pictures, is this next picture a cat or not?”.

-- Chat GPT is a “language learning model”, which means it is based on a machine-learning algorithm that has had millions upon millions of sentences thrown at it as training data.
+- Chat GPT is a “large language model”, which means it is based on a machine-learning algorithm that has had millions upon millions of sentences thrown at it as training data.
 In very basic terms, it has been trained specifically to construct sentences that make sense, by calculating the probability of one word following another word.
 Like a super-powered autocorrect on your phone.

 - Specifically with Chat GPT, humans have given examples of questions it might get asked, answers in response to those questions and ratings of potential answers to questions.
 This “supervised” part of Chat GPT is what gives it its magic powers to produce impressive responses to questions.
 At least, that’s what I think might have happened — Open AI is vague as to what the nature of human involvement actually is here.

 A few things to note, that we will come back to:

 - Chat GPT is an expert in constructing sentences that make sense

 - The output of Chat GPT will depend on what you ask it — e.g. asking the same question in a slightly different way may produce a different output